-For more information, please view the full FOA: PAR-23-045 Biomedical Research Facilities (C06 Clinical Trial Not Allowed).
+For more information, please view the full PAR-23-257 solicitation.

-Only applications approved by the Division of Research and Economic Development may be submitted to this program.
+Only proposals approved by the Division of Research and Economic Development may be submitted to this program.
 For such approval, Principal Investigators (PIs) must first submit a Notice of Interest to firstname.lastname@example.org by 3 PM on September 7, 2023.
 An additional white paper round may be conducted if necessary.

-If selected to submit a full proposal, PIs must ensure that proposals meet all requirements stated in the FOA and in the implementing laws and regulations related to this grant program.
+If selected to submit a full proposal, PIs must ensure that proposals meet all requirements stated in the RFP, in the announcement, and in the implementing laws and regulations related to this grant program.

 Key Submission Dates:

 - 9/7/2023, by 3 PM – Email indicating interest due to email@example.com.
 We encourage you to cc your Dean for visibility as well.

 - 11/02/2023 – Full proposal due to OSP.

 - 11/09/2023 – Full proposal due to NIH.